 - How do I track the real status of the ongoing activities without asking people to update a myriad of tracking files all the time?

 A lot of these problems are consequences of the way communication is typically done, for example via email and occasional meetings.
 With the right tools, many of these issues can be solved.
 And the start of a new project is a great place to set off on the right foot, with the right (communication) tools for the job.

 One of the most important ways to streamline the engineering process is a data repository tool, a “single source of truth” where all latest design data and decisions are stored, linked to requirements and key performance indicators, tracked, summarized and documented.
-The following flow chart shows some possible ways to get started with such a single source of truth.

 The analysis and breakdown of requirements is a natural starting point for projects that are based on a set of requirements coming from a customer.
 Other projects don’t necessarily have clear requirements besides a goal of reaching the best possible performance.
 However also for those projects, starting off with a single place to keep track of design data and decisions provides a speed boost to the initial design phases, for example while trading off concepts, iterating on initial calculations or going through questions and comments.